Conference on Quality in Primary Care

 •Poster submission deadline: Friday July 5, 2019

-•Registration opens on NAPCRG website: July 2019
+•Registration opens on NAPCRG website: August 2019 (registration is now open)

 •Conference: Saturday November 16, 2019